garys-esri/geodev-dc-labs/runtime-workshop/exercises/Android/Exercise 3 Operational Layers.md

         "https://www.arcgis.com/home/item.html?id=a7419641a50e412c980cf242c29aa3c0";
     ```

-1. At the end of `onCreate`, create a new `final ArcGISSceneLayer` based on the scene service, give the layer an event handler for when it is done loading, and add the layer to the scene:
+1. In Exercise 1, you added code to set the scene's basemap, give the scene to the scene view, and set the scene's base service to an elevation image service.
+After that code, in the same block, create a new `final ArcGISSceneLayer` based on the scene service, give the layer an event handler for when it is done loading, and add the layer to the scene:

     ```
     final ArcGISSceneLayer sceneLayer = new ArcGISSceneLayer(SCENE_SERVICE_URL);